in the Mindful Living movement of the 21st Century”

 The Mindful Living Network

 In 2008 Mindful Living and mindfulness was a fringe concept on the margins of society, but over the last 10 years Mindful Living and mindfulness has become a critical core and a centrist concept for the transformation of our health, relationships, work, family, society and our environmental challenges.
-We have enumerable research studies revealing the benefits of mindfulness on our health, happiness, and productivity in all aspects of our lives.
+As a result we have enumerable research studies revealing the benefits of mindfulness on our health, happiness, and productivity in all aspects of our lives.

 I founded the Mindful Living Network in the woods learning what it had to teach.
 Since then my advice has been featured on most major national media including NBC’s The Today Show, Dr. OZ Show, Huffington Post, CNN Headline News, FOX, CNN International, FOX News, ABC, CBS, NBC, MSNBC, Anderson Cooper 360, ESPN.com, Fortune, Money Magazine, USA Today, Wall Street Journal, New York Times, L.A.
 Times, Associated Press, Business Week, Oprah Magazine, Redbook, Parents, Cosmopolitan, Glamour, Real Simple, Working Woman, Woman’s Day, Oprah & Friends and TEDMED.
 I was a weekly guest commentator on D.C.’s WTOP.